 The application period begins September 1.
 All items for the Samuel P. Hays Research Fellowship must be submitted electronically by November 15, 2019 to email@example.com.
 Use the subject line "Samuel Hays Fellowship Submission."

-The 2019 recipient of the Samuel Hays Fellowship is Michael Weeks for the project “Colorado and the Making of the Modern Cattle Feedlot: An Oral History.”
+The 2019 recipient of the Samuel Hays Fellowship was Michael Weeks for the project “Colorado and the Making of the Modern Cattle Feedlot: An Oral History.”

 The 2018 recipient of the Samuel Hays Fellowship was Jamie Miller for the project “Energy Dependence: Electricity, Modernity, and Development in Twentieth Century South Africa.”